wp-plugins/easy-adsense-lite/readme.txt

 * V2.90: Updated the Russian translation.
 [Apr 10, 2010]
 * V2.89: Updated translations (`da_DK`,`pt_PT` and  `es_ES`).
 [Mar 20, 2010]
 * V2.88: A minor fix on the number of ad blocks on a page.
 [Mar 6, 2010]
 * V2.87: Disabling ads in feeds if header placements are chosen (bug fix).
-Adding warning on potential incompatibility between some header/footer position options and other Wordpress widgets/plugins.
+Adding warning on potential incompatibility between some header/footer position options and other WordPress widgets/plugins.
 [Feb 9, 2010]
 * V2.86: Re-enabling header options: Above/below header options stopped working in WP2.91.
 Here is a fix.[Jan 30, 2010]
 * V2.85: Minor bug fixes: some margin settings (on widget and link-unit) were not updating.
 [Jan 27, 2010]
 * V2.84: New feature: Display ad blocks based on the post length.
 Possible bug fix: suppress RSS feeds filtering.
 [Jan 22, 2010]